adamthe13th/Mask-RCNN/README.md

 # Description:
-This project is all about fixing compatibility problems in an older TensorFlow/Keras repo to make it work with newer versions.
+This project is all about fixing compatibility problems in the older Mask-RCNN repo using deprecated version of TensorFlow/Keras to make it work with newer versions.
 I’ve updated the code, tested it, and set everything up in a Python virtual environment to make it easy to run.
 There’s also a Conda environment file (environment.yml) if you prefer using Conda to set things up on your own system.

 ## What’s in the project?